 An overview of the childhood and early education of Sabrina Ionescu, highlighting the experiences that shaped the journey.

-Around the time of the 1989 revolution, Sabrina Ionescu's father, Dan Ionescu, escaped communist Romania and sought political asylum in the United States.
+In 1989, Dan Ionescu, Sabrina's father, escaped communist Romania seeking political asylum in the United States.

-In 1995, Sabrina Ionescu's mother and brother were able to move to the United States to join her father, who had settled in Northern California.
+In 1995, Sabrina Ionescu's mother and brother were able to move to the US and join her father, Dan Ionescu, who had settled in Northern California.

 On December 6, 1997, Sabrina Elaine Ionescu was born.
-She is now a professional basketball player for the New York Liberty of the WNBA.
+She is now an American professional basketball player for the New York Liberty of the WNBA.

-In November 2015, during the early signing period, Sabrina Ionescu had difficulty making a college choice and did not sign a National Letter of Intent with any school.
+In November 2015, during the early signing period, Ionescu did not sign a National Letter of Intent with any school, keeping her college options open.

-In April 2016, during the late signing period, Sabrina Ionescu still had difficulty making a college choice and did not sign a National Letter of Intent with any school.
+In April 2016, during the late signing period, Ionescu still had not signed a National Letter of Intent with any school.

-In 2018, Sabrina Ionescu's twin brother, Eddy, played basketball at the City College of San Francisco.
+In 2018, Sabrina Ionescu's twin brother, Eddy, became a student at Oregon.

-In December 2019, Sabrina Ionescu turned 22, making her eligible for the 2019 WNBA draft.
+In December 2019, Sabrina Ionescu turned 22, making her eligible to declare for the WNBA draft.

 On February 24, 2020, Sabrina Ionescu spoke at the Kobe & Gianna Bryant Celebration of Life at the Staples Center.